pytexas/2023/content/speaking/speaking.md

 PyTexas is a single-track conference with a total attendence of ~250 people.

 ## Call for proposals
-The PyTexas call for proposals is here: <FIX-ME> <https://www.papercall.io/pytexas-2022>
+The PyTexas call for proposals is open.
+[Submit your talk now](https://pretalx.com/pytexas-2023/):

 * The Call For Proposals (CFP) opens November 15th, 2022
 * The Call For Proposals (CFP) closes on January 15th, 2023, 23:59 CST.